opatiny/chemexper-internship-workbook/projects/chemexper/reference-database-front-end.md

 ## Goal
 Make the front-end for [reference-database](./reference-database.md).

-## Technologies to learn
+## Packages used

-- tailwind: allows to make good-looking GUI with easy to reuse CSS
+- `tailwind-css`: allows to make good-looking GUI with easy to reuse CSS
-- `formik`: component to have one state var for a hole form
-- `react-table`: responsive tables
 - `@fortawesome/fontawesome-free`: for svg icons
 - `react-bootstrap`: popovers -> didn't use this in the end because it influenced the whole style off the app
 - `popper`: for popovers

-## Packages used
+- `react-mf`: to format molecular formulas
+- `react-ocl`: render of molecular structures

+## To show in the results

+iupac, mf/mw, mol struct, (nbSuppliers)

 ## Links